ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 Frequently Asked Questions About ERP Migration

-The best method is the progressive 7-phase migration with parallel run and weekend switchover.
+The safest method is the progressive 7-phase migration with parallel run and weekend switchover.
 It takes longer than a big bang, but it's the only approach that guarantees business continuity and allows you to fix issues before they impact production.

 The cost varies depending on complexity: from 15,000 EUR for a simple migration (SME with 10-20 users, standard ERP) to 80-150,000 EUR for a complex migration with custom development.
-The best approach is to start with an audit (2-3 days, a few thousand euros) to get a realistic estimate.
+The recommended approach is to start with an audit (2-3 days, a few thousand euros) to get a realistic estimate.

 Through a 3-step process: audit of the existing database (counting, quality control), migration with checksums, then exhaustive post-migration validation (counting, referential integrity, business tests).
 Each step produces a signed report.

-It's the best practice to minimize impact on your operations.
+It's the recommended practice to minimize impact on your operations.
 The final switchover (shutting down the old system, syncing the last data, activating the new one) takes 4-8 hours.
 By doing it on Saturday, your teams find a fully operational system on Monday morning.

 That's why we test the rollback plan before every migration.
 If a critical issue is detected during switchover, we revert to the old system in under 2 hours.
 All data entered during the migration attempt is recovered.